 You may be viewing an older version of this story cached by Google, click here to see the latest version of this story.

-A raft of fine apps have been released for the Apple Watch, and matters further improved with the successive launches of watchOS 2 and watchOS 3, which among other improvements made Apple Watch apps more independent from their accompanying iPhone - although at present you still need to have the app on your iPhone to run it on the watch.
+A raft of fine apps have been released for the Apple Watch, and matters further improved with the successive updates to watchOS, which among other improvements made Apple Watch apps more independent from their accompanying iPhone - although at present you still need to have the app on your iPhone to run it on the watch.

 FREE | Download Calcbot

-Camera Plus is one of the most popular third-party camera apps for iOS, which gives you a lot more control over your photography than what's currently available in the stock camera app.
+Camera Plus is one of the most popular third-party camera apps for iOS, and gives you a lot more control over your photography than what's currently available in the stock camera app.

 The Apple Watch support brings with it some great features, such as photo & video capturing with a live preview as well as an instant preview after capture to make sure it was exactly what you wanted.
 You can also swap between the front or back camera and set a timer - all from your wrist.